balkanarchist/balkanarchist/README.md

 - 👋 Hi, I’m @balkanarchist
 - 👀 I’m interested in learning about foreign cultures...and now coding!
 - 🌱 I’m currently learning the absolute basics.
-- 💞️ I’m looking to collaborate on ... question mark.
+- 💞️ I’m looking to collaborate on ...
+TBD.
 - 📫 How to reach me ...
 I'm like the Four Tops.
 Just reach out and I'll be there.
 - 😄 Pronouns: ...
 He/him
 - ⚡ Fun fact: ...
 I've lived in seven countries.
 A couple of them twice.